 The unique energetic, anatomical and asana foci for each Module is as follows:

-Module 1: Chakra 1; Anatomy of the Feet, Ankles, Knees, Legs and Pelvis; Standing Poses and Vinyasa Flow
+Module 1: Chakra 1; Anatomy of the Feet, Ankles, Knees, Legs & Pelvis; Standing Poses & Vinyasa Flow

-Module 2: Chakra 2; Anatomy of the Pelvic Girdle; Hip Openers and Forward Bends
+Module 2: Chakra 2; Anatomy of the Pelvic Girdle; Hip Openers & Forward Bends

-Module 3: Chakra 3; Anatomy of the Trunk; The Psoas; Core Awareness and Activation
+Module 3: Chakra 3; Anatomy of the Trunk; The Psoas; Core Awareness & Activation

-Module 4: Chakra 4; Anatomy of the Arms, Elbows, Wrists, Hands and Shoulders; Backbends and Twists
+Module 4: Chakra 4; Anatomy of the Spine; Backbends & Pranayama

-Module 5: Chakra 5; Anatomy of the Shoulder Girdle, Neck and Head; Arm Balances and Inversions
+Module 5: Chakra 5; Anatomy of the Shoulder Girdle, Neck & Head; Arm Balances & Inversions

 Module 6: Chakras 6 & 7; Anatomy of the Mind; Restorative Asana

 Benedictine Sisters Retreat Center, 916 Convent Road, NE, Cullman, AL 35055.
 The Retreat Center is two hours north of Birmingham and three hours west of Atlanta.
-Our group will be staying in Benet Hall.
-Each participant will have a private bedroom and will share a bath with one or two other yoginis.
-Each cozy room has a closet, a dresser, a desk chair, desk, lamp, and a rocker.
-Benet Hall also has a small kitchen, a common room, and a front porch overlooking a tranquil pond.
+Our group will be staying in St. Joseph's Retreat House.
+Each participant will have a private bedroom and bath.
+Each cozy room has a closet, dresser, desk chair, desk, lamp, and rocker.
+St. Joseph's also has a spacious kitchen and common room, and a front porch overlooking the tranquil grounds of the monestary.

 Cost: Training and Accommodations

-The cost of each Module is $935.
-A non-refundable $250 deposit is required at registration.
-The cost includes fifty hours of instruction, a notebook for the Module, lodging for five nights and all meals from Monday night dinner to Saturday lunch.
+The cost of each Module is $1275.
+A non-refundable $350 deposit is required at registration.
+The cost includes fifty hours of instruction, a manual for the Module, lodging for five nights and all meals from the arrival night dinner to departure day lunch.
 Our group will also have use of the new retreat chapel, a separate meeting room for our yoga practices, the outdoor labyrinth, and a private dining area.
-Space is limited to 11 participants.
+Space is limited to 12 participants.

 Please fill out these forms and mail the Registration Form and Application along with your deposit to New Day Yoga 2716 Bent Creek Drive Kennesaw, GA 30152.
 Registration for any Module should be done six weeks prior to the start date of the Module you are hoping to attend.
 Once your registration and deposit has been received and approved, you will be sent a packet of reading assignments and questions to be completed before the beginning of the Module.